 Channel Partners are third-party organizations that resell or distribute a company’s products or services.
-Channel partners can be valuable allies in extending a company’s reach into new markets and customer segments.
+Channel partners can be valuable allies in extending a company’s reach into new markets and existing customers segments.
 Channel partners typically have established relationships with customers that a company may not have, and they can provide valuable insights into local market trends.

 A channel partner is a firm that sells items and services for a technology manufacturer or vendor.
 Such technologies might be hardware-based, conventional software, SaaS or Software as a Service, or cloud computing solutions.
 The channel partner is part of the vendor’s indirect sales force, which means that they sell the goods and services on behalf of the vendor but are a separate firm.
 They may also sell items produced by other suppliers as well as their own products and services.